 Figure 8 here

 Estimates presented in Figure 8 are quite conservative compared to some other sources that claim that there are more than 350,000 Lebanese in the GCC.
 It is, in any case, clear that migration to the Gulf countries has functioned as an important exit avenue in periods when the situation in Lebanon has deteriorated.
 The GCC region has for years been a popular destination for Lebanese migrants and Lebanese businesses alike.
 Many Lebanese nationals have achieved prominent positions in the economies of Gulf states.
 Moreover, Lebanon and the GCC countries also used to have amicable economic and political relations.
 These relations have soured in recent years, though, which also affects Lebanese immigrants in the Gulf.
 Several reports focus on these recent developments and discuss the concerns that arose as a result of attendant migration-policy changes.
-In her most recent update of the migrant situation in the GCC, Hourani sums up these concerns:
+In her most recent update of the migrant situation in the GCC, G. Hourani sums up these concerns:

 Major concerns as a result of the deterioration of these relations include: Deporting Lebanese working in the GCC; the fear of sanctioning Lebanese from entering the GCC, which would affect the inflow of remittances into Lebanon; concerns about closing Lebanese businesses in the GCC; anxiety about pulling out deposits from Lebanese banks and trepidation about banning GCC citizens from visiting Lebanon.